DevNomadX/Python101ForBeginners/README.md

 🐍 Learning Python for Beginners 🚀

-Welcome to the "Learning Python for Beginners" repository!
-If you're new to programming or looking to start your journey with Python, you're in the right place.
+Welcome to the "Python for Beginners" repository!
+This repository is created by Sk Monir for the purpose of helping students at Model Polytechnic Institute learn Python programming.
+Whether you're a beginner or looking to refresh your Python skills, you'll find valuable resources and examples here.

 📚 What You'll Find Here:
 - **Code Examples:** Real-world Python code examples and projects to reinforce your learning.